How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 Preventing Damage to Wood

-To deodorize your sauna, make a paste of baking soda and water for optimal results.
-This natural remedy works wonders without damaging your sauna’s wood.
+To deodorize your sauna, make a paste of baking soda and water for best results.
+This natural remedy is effective and will not damage your sauna’s wood.

-You can create a more relaxing experience by adding scents with essential oils.
-For an odor-absorbing remedy, set out bowls of vinegar inside the sauna.
+You can enhance relaxation by adding essential oils for scent.
+For an odor-absorbing solution, place bowls of vinegar inside the sauna.

-Stop using synthetic air fresheners, vent cleaners, and other mysterious fragrances that add toxic chemicals to the air.
-Be sure to replace or refresh these deodorizers regularly to ensure you create a welcoming environment.
+Avoid using synthetic air fresheners, vent cleaners, and other products with unknown fragrances that introduce toxic chemicals into the air.
+Replace or refresh these deodorizers regularly to maintain a welcoming environment.

 Eliminating Unwanted Sauna Smells